Crocoblock/jetformbuilder/README.md

 # ChangeLog

+## 2.0.0
+* ADD: Really hidden fields.
+Which are not displayed in HTML
+* ADD: Form Record functionality.
+This includes a form action and admin view
+* UPD: PayPal Gateway functionality: admin view
+* Tweak: fixes and improvements

 ## 1.5.5
 * FIX: Fatal error when executing actions after passing a payment
 * FIX: Load preset for Options Page (JetEngine compatibility)